BoxSpace-fantom/website/README.md

 ## Variables

 - `ISwapRouter` : A public, immutable contract reference to the ISwapRouter contract.
 Used to call the swapTokens function to swap tokens.
-- `WETHinterface` : A contract reference to the WFTMinterface contract.
+- `WFTMinterface` : A contract reference to the WFTMinterface contract.
 Used to call the deposit and withdraw functions on the WFTM contract.
 - `boxNumber` : An uint256 that stores the number of boxes created.

 ## Mappings